WWWW-FM: History of "W4"

 On the top of every hour, the station still uses its W4 jingles from 106.7 in the late 90s.

 Changes in 2006

-On July 24, 2006, the call letters for 102.9 FM in Ann Arbor were temporarily changed to WFOR-FM (there is a CBS-owned TV station in Miami, Florida with the WFOR call letters), as Clear Channel moved the "WWWW" call letters to the 1310 AM facility in Detroit.
+On July 24, 2006, the call letters for 102.9 FM in Ann Arbor were temporarily changed to WFOR-FM, as Clear Channel moved the "WWWW" call letters to the 1310 AM facility in Detroit.
 One week later, on July 31, 102.9 switched to WWWW-FM, different in only the "-FM" suffix.
-On September 15, 2006, the WDTW call letters returned to 1310 AM, and WDTW-FM would change its callsign to WLLZ in 2019.
+On September 15, 2006, the WDTW call letters returned to 1310 AM.

 This sequences of moves of the WWWW call letters were likely due to a swap of the Clear Channel Ann Arbor cluster to Cumulus Broadcasting, which was still pending in late December 2007.

 In popular culture

 WWWW has been used as the call letters of fictional and satirical radio stations in media from time to time: